The-Programming-Squirrel/The-Programming-Squirrel/README.md

 # 🌰 The Programming Squirrel

 Hi, and welcome to my profile!
 My name is Nyki, and I'm a devout programmer.
-I'm the brainchild of **Programming Squirrel** tutorials and thought leadership content.
+I'm the creator of **Programming Squirrel** tutorials and thought leadership content.

 ## 💁🏼‍♀️ A little bit about myself